Image 1 of 52

 Materials are available for teaching a variety of young adult and dystopian novels:

 Challenge middle and high school students to push beyond basic reading comprehension and exercise close reading analysis skills while engaging with Life As We Knew It by Susan Beth Pfeffer.
 Given the objective nature of the multiple choice questions, each close reading activity is rigorous enough for students to find deeper meaning in the novel, yet convenient enough for teachers to quickly and efficiently gather data on their students' textual analysis skills.
 Included are twenty-one close reading worksheets, addressing meaningful passages from every chapter, and answer keys.
 Materials are delivered in Word Document and PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
+By the end of the novel, students will:

 Identify what the text states explicitly and implicitly